The mestiza muse

 The hair strands are mainly composed of the protein keratin; it’s essential to incorporate protein into the diet.
 Lack of protein can cause weak, brittle hair, loss of hair, and color dullness.

-Some examples of protein that promotes healthy hair are:
+Some examples of protein that promote healthy hair are:

 • Meat